Responsibility for the Holocaust: German people

 During the years 1945 through 1949, polls indicated that a majority of Germans felt that Nazism was a "good idea, badly applied".
 In a poll conducted in the American German occupation zone, 37% replied that 'the extermination of the Jews and Poles and other non-Aryans was necessary for the security of Germans'.
 (Note: For discussion of the psychological war campaign concerning the idea of collective guilt, see: Denazification) Sarah Ann Gordon in Hitler, Germans, and the Jewish Question notes that the surveys are very difficult to draw conclusions from as respondents were given only three options from which to choose: (1) Hitler was right in his treatment of the Jews, to which 0% agreed; (2) Hitler went too far in his treatment of the Jews, but something had to be done to keep them in bounds - 19% agreed; and (3) The actions against the Jews were in no way justified - 77% agreed.
 She also noted that another revealing example emerges from the question of whether an Aryan who marries a Jew should be condemned, a question to which 91% of the respondents answered "No".
 To the question: "All those who ordered the murder of civilians or participated in the murders should be made to stand trial", 94% responded "Yes".

-Historian Tony Judt highlights how denazification and the subsequent fear of retribution from the Allies likely obscured justice due to some of the perpetrators and camouflaged underlying societal truths.
+Historian Tony Judt highlights how the lightly applied denazification process by the Allies likely obscured justice some of the perpetrators were almost certainly owed.
 Public recollection from Germans about the atrocities was also "marginalized by postwar reconstruction and diplomacy" according to historian Nicholas Wachsmann; a delay, which obscured the complexities of understanding both the Holocaust and the concentration camps that aided its facilitation.
 Wachsmann notes how the German people often claimed that the crimes occurred behind their backs and were perpetrated by Nazi fanatics, or that they frequently dodged responsibility by equating their suffering with that of the prisoners, avowing they too had been victimized by the National Socialist regime.
 Initially the memory of the Holocaust was repressed and set aside, but eventually, the young Federal Republic of Germany commenced its own investigations and trials.
 Political pressure on the prosecutors and judges tempered any extensive probes and very few systematic investigations in the first decade after the war took place.
 Later research efforts in Germany revealed that there were a "myriad" of links between the wider population and the SS camps.
 In Austria—once part of the Greater German Reich of the Nazis—the situation was much different, as they conveniently evaded accountability through the trope of being the Nazis' first foreign victim.